Best mountain bike tires 2024 – top-rated trail, XC, and gravity options for ultimate grip and speed

 Paul Burwell

-Paul has been testing bikes and products since before suspension, disc brakes, or dropper posts.
-He raced elite-level Cross-Country back in the 1990s but now spends most of his time roosting trails instead.
+It feels like Paul has been testing bikes and products since the stone age, before suspension, disc brakes, dropper posts, and even the internet.
+He raced elite-level Cross Country back in the 1990s but now spends most of his time roosting trails instead.

 Jim Bland